2012 Sun Belt Conference football season

+As part of the 2010-13 NCAA conference realignment, this was Florida Atlantic's and Florida International's final season in the conference before moving to Conference USA in 2013.

 South Alabama competed in the Sun Belt for the first time and became the conference's tenth team.
 Due to NCAA transitional rules, South Alabama was not eligible for a conference championship or postseason play.

 Preseason

 Award watch lists

 The following Sun Belt players were named to preseason award watch lists:

 Sun Belt Media Day

 The Sun Belt media day was held on 16 July, in New Orleans, Louisiana.
 Florida International received five first place votes and were selected by the coaches as the favorites to win the conference.
 Arkansas State and Louisiana-Lafayette each received two first place votes, while Western Kentucky received one.

 Coaches Poll

 Preseason All–Conference Team

 The head coaches of the competing teams selected their All–Conference Team.
 The coaches also selected Ryan Aplin of Arkansas State as the preseason offensive player of the year, and Tourek Williams of Florida International as the preseason defensive player of the year.